TeamBipartite/courpass/README.md

 # Deploy
-Deployment, largely follows the standard Django deployment steps, which will vary depending on your exact setup.
-A good guide that discusses these steps, using `apache2` and `mod_wsgi` (what we have used to deploy the `courpass.ca` website) is available [here](https://docs.djangoproject.com/en/5.0/howto/deployment/wsgi/modwsgi/).
+Deployment largely follows the standard Django deployment steps, which will vary depending on your exact setup.
+We deployed the `courpass.ca` website using `apache2` with `mod_wsgi` on an Ubuntu 22.04 server.

+A good guide
+that discusses hosting Django using `apache2` and `mod_wsgi` is available [here](https://docs.djangoproject.com/en/5.0/howto/deployment/wsgi/modwsgi/).
 When configuring your server, note that `academic_calendar_scraper/` is the root of the Django directory in this repo.